tests-always-included/wick/formulas/README.md

 Then the `run` script for the [hostname] formula will get "server1.example.com" as `$1` in the script.

 Here is a sample run script that will download a copy of the application from an internal server.
-It uses `wick-parse-arguments` to simplify command-line argument parsing (available in [Libraries]).
+It uses `wick-get-option` and `wick-get-argument` to simplify command-line arguments (available in [Libraries] and detailed in [argument processing]).

     #!/bin/bash
     #